afeklab/processpbm/README.md

 We designed the scripts to perform the same functionalities as provided originally in `PBM_analysis_suite_Sep2017` Perl scripts (Berger et al., 2009), which can be downloaded from the Bulyk lab website.
 We reimplemented the Masliner and spatial-normalization functions, removed the features we do not usually perform, and made the code easier to read/utilize.

+Briefly, masliner functionality aims to combine two scans (of the same array, scanned one after the other) of different dynamic range (by adjusting different gains).
+The combination extends the information and avoids saturation/low detection deficiencies (see Masliner section).
+One can skip it by providing a single GPR file.

+The normalization functionality aims to remove spatial correlation in the scan.
+Recall that given a design with the probes being randomly distributed over the array, we expect the signal to behave randomly in space.
+Spatial correlation in the signal indicates some physical source in the array that interferes with the signal/fluorophore solution, which the script means to remove by applying a moving window, and dividing each probe by its local median of the window (see normalization section).

 ## Quick Start